visfleet/go-ecs-deploy/README.md

 ## Usage

-The full list of options is:
+The full list of options is available through `./go-ecs-deploy --help`.

 ```
 Usage of ./go-ecs-deploy: